stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

       result = throw_two_dice()
       print(f"Total value of throwing two dice: {result}.")

 **Declare** a function called `practice_with_dice()` to test your dice throws.
-Let it simulate a thousand throws and for each throw let it use two dice. `Print` for each throw the total value of the dice to the terminal and clearly display to the user when a 'double' has been thrown (the number of the dice is identical).
+Let it simulate a thousand throws and for each throw let it use two dice. `Print` for each throw the total value of the dice to the terminal and clearly display to the user when a 'double' has been thrown (the numbers on the two dices are identical).
 Keep track of the number of 'doubles' and `print` that number to the screen at the end of the function.

 {: .language-python}
     throw 1: total value of 2 dice =  5